Printing industry in India: Printing industry

-Printing and print – Packaging industry in India is growing; people are taking keen interest in this key industry now.
-There are more than 36 printing institutes some of these giving even post-graduate education.
-Every year more than 3500 new printing engineering graduates joins the industry, while still much more get on the spot training in the print shops.
-Printing especially Packaging printing is now one of the industry.
-It is said that since 1989 the growth of the Printing coupled with Packaging Printing industry is over 14%.
+The printing industry in India is growing.
+Since 1989, the printing-packaging industry in particular has grown over 14%.
+There are more than 36 printing institutes, some of which even offer post-graduate education.
+Every year more than 3500 new printing engineering graduates join the industry, while others get on-the-spot training in the print shops.
+Printing, especially printing-packaging, is now one of the largest industries in India.

-The growth of this sector attributes to the two main reasons, First is the spread of education- according to the 2011 census reveal that there has been an increase in literacy in the country.
+The growth of this sector is attributable to two main reasons.
+First is the spread of education: according to the 2011 census, literacy rates have increased.
 The literacy rate in the country is 74.04 per cent, 82.14 for males and 65.46 for females.
 This amazing growth in literacy together with rising educational levels and rapidly progressing trade and industry in India make the current situation a happy note.
 Literacy rate is growing; increase in the literacy rate has direct positive effect on the rise of the circulation of the regional papers.
 The people are first educated in their mother tongue as per their state in which they live e.g. students in Maharashtra are compulsory taught Marathi language and hence they are educated in their state language and the first thing a literate person does is read papers and gain knowledge and hence higher the literacy rate in a state the sales of the dominating regional paper in the state rises.
 There's little doubt about India's market potential in print media.
 According to a national survey, 248 million literate adults still don't read any publication.
 But readership of newspapers and magazines is up by 15% since 1998 to 180 million.
 It's a reflection of a younger, more educated population, especially in small-town India, feel experts.
 India has 49,000 publications, but annual revenues total just $1.1 billion.
 While they can be vibrant and gutsy, most are starved for technology, marketing, and capital to expand.
 So a handful of publications dominate.
 With the growth in literacy, the Indian print media industry is expected to grow at CAGR of 5.7% for the period 2009-13 to reach ₹213.6 billion from ₹161.8 billion in 2008.